-Grace College is proceeding with the state authorization of its first charter school, the Smith Academy for Excellence, set to open its doors in Fort Wayne in fall 2012.
+Grace College authorized its first charter school, the Smith Academy for Excellence, which opened its doors in Fort Wayne in fall 2012.

 The Smith Academy for Excellence is the brainchild of former Wayne High School Principal Thomas Smith and his two sons, Corey and Cameron.
 The Smiths approached Grace to authorize the charter due to shared philosophies of education, as well as personal ties to the school – Corey received his B.S. in Elementary Education from Grace in 2004.

-The academy, a boys-only preparatory-style school, will initially serve approximately 198 students in grades 6-9, though eventually the Smiths plan for the school to serve grades K-12.
+The academy, a boys-only preparatory-style school, has the potential to serve approximately 198 students in grades 4-10.
+The Smiths plan for the school to eventually serve grades K-12.
 The Smiths saw an opportunity to serve Fort Wayne by offering an alternative education option that will focus on preparing students for college, forming students’ character, and emphasizing service learning.

-Thomas Smith will serve as the school’s chief administrator, Cameron Smith will serve as the chief operations officer, and Corey Smith will serve as the chief academic officer.
+Thomas Smith serves as the school’s chief administrator, with Cameron Smith serving as the chief operations officer, and Corey Smith as the chief academic officer.

 To view the Smith Academy for Excellence website click here.